 Much of the impetus for Farming for Nature came from our experience of working with farmers in the Burren region, western Ireland.
 This convinced us of the enthusiasm of many farmers to look after their heritage if given the right financial incentives, technical support and encouragement (the pocket, head and heart as we say).
-During this time we also witnessed the power of partnership in achieving what are, ultimately, common goals – indeed we are delighted to welcome many of these partners – agricultural and environmental – to support our first public venture, the National Farming for Nature Award 2018.
+During this time we also witnessed the power of partnership in achieving what are, ultimately, common goals – indeed we are delighted to welcome many of these partners – agricultural and environmental – in supporting this initiative.

-The main purpose of the Award is to unearth and to share the stories of farmers across Ireland who are making a positive difference to nature on their farms and in their communities.
+The Farming For Nature project started with a national award.
+The main purpose of this award was to unearth and to share the stories of farmers across Ireland who are making a positive difference to nature on their farms and in their communities.
 We want to show that farmers are a part of nature and not apart from it, and we want to use these positive testimonies to encourage others to follow suit.
 We want to show that farming for nature can also be agriculturally, economically and socially progressive.

 Of course storytelling alone wont solve all of our challenges.
+So we are currently looking at developing our resources, our outreach and expanding our network.
 We hope to use this website and other media to promote and share some of the exciting emerging initiatives and technical innovations taking place in this field in Ireland today, for example our locally-led ‘European Innovation Partnerships’ and our ‘Results-based’ Agri-environmental programmes.

 We hope you can join us on this journey.

 Bord Bia, the Irish Food Board, was established to promote and market Irish food, drink and horticulture at home and abroad.
 It acts as a link between Irish producers and their customers worldwide.
 Bord Bia uses its Origin Green Programme, the world’s first national food sustainability programme, to verify and market the sustainability credentials of Irish food and drink.
-For more info go to www.origingreen.ie We are very grateful to Bord Bia for their sponsorship of the National Farming for Nature Awards 2018.
+For more info go to www.origingreen.ie We are very grateful to Bord Bia for their sponsorship of the National Farming for Nature Awards both in 2018 and 2019.

 Department of Agriculture, Food and the Marine (DAFM)

 The Department of Agriculture, Food and the Marine’s mission is to lead the sustainable development of a competitive, consumer-focused agri-food sector and to contribute to a vibrant rural economy and society.
 It is led by the Minister for Agriculture, Food and the Marine who is assisted by one Minister of State.
+DAFM are co-supporting the development of our resources and outreach along with NPWS in 2019.
 For more information go to www.agriculture.gov.ie

 Irish Farmers Journal